Source code architecture

 The model object

 A cursory reading of the source code will quickly show that most functions take an SimulationModel object as one of their arguments.
 The concrete type for this is AgricultureModel, a struct that holds all state that is in any way relevant to a simulation run.
 (Persefone has a strict "no global state" policy to avoid state-dependent bugs and allow parallelisation.)
 The model object gives access to all agent instances.
-It also stores the configuration (model.settings), the landscape (model.landscape, a matrix of Pixel objects that store the local land cover, amongst other things), and the current simulation date (model.date).
+It also stores the configuration (model.settings), the landscape (model.landscape, a spatially-index collection of LandscapeElement objects that store the local land cover, amongst other things), and the current simulation date (model.date).
 (See Persefone.initmodel for details.)

 Model configuration/the @param macro